EvanBurbidge/rabbitode/readme.md

           message: `this is a test message for direct stuff ${count}` }
   },
-  exchangeType: 'topic',
+  exchangeType: TOPIC,
   connectionUrl: 'amqp://localhost',
+  configs: {
+    ...getDefaultQueueConfig(),
+    somethingElse: true,
-  configs: {}, // replace this with queue configs from amqplib
+  }, // replace this with queue configs from amqplib
   connectionOptions: {},
   publishCallback: () => {
     // something here